Pictures of a Fleeting World |

 In order to get to these images one has to be in a special unintentional state of mind; one can’t force the images to arise, but one can be wary of recognising them when they come back.
 When I sit by the sea and simply watch three children playing in front of the waves for example, then this could may well happen.
 If I consciously try to search for them then everything becomes blocked.

-Freud also describes this phenomenon: When one is desperately trying to think of a name which should be rolling off the tongue so to speak, that it only seems to come to mind when one has given up searching.
+Freud also describes this phenomenon: When one is desperately trying to think of a name which should be rolling off the tongue so to speak, it only seems to come to mind when one has given up searching.
 Only then will the associative connection to the wrong name disappear, that was blocking one’s view beforehand.

 My interest lies in conveying this condition in a film.
 Only by blocking off the intellectual approach, was this possible.
 When working in a documentary way, one is often distracted by theory and the possibilities of medial self-reflection.
 Only by avoiding this quite radically was I able to find these recollected, atmospheric images.
-The really wonderful moments with such projects are then when one finds one of these images and also happens to have the film camera focussed on it.
+The really wonderful moments with such projects are then when one finds one of these images and also happens to have the film camera focused on it.
 Even when I’m travelling in Japan or Tibet: these pictures can suddenly have a lot to do with the traces of my memory.
 The density is important at that moment.
 My ultimate vision of beauty would be a film consisting of only one single exposure, where a particular emotional state is reflected.

 You have quoted the Japanese film maker Takeshi Kitano in the concept of your latest project, saying that one could make a really moving film out of 10 images.
 Would you call this, also your belief, minimalism or essentialism?